Institute for Computational Cosmology: History

-High Performance Computing
+Supercomputer

+The complex nature of questions in cosmology often means that advances require supercomputer simulations in which a virtual Universe is allowed to evolve for 13.8 billion years from the Big Bang to the present day.
 The ICC's highest resolution simulations of the evolution of the Universe are performed on the Cosmology Machine (COSMA).
-COSMA-5 was installed in October 2012, as a hub of the UK national Distributed Research utilitising Advanced Computing (DiRAC) consortium.
-COSMA-5 includes 6720 2.6 GHz Intel Sandy Bridge Central processing unit (CPU) cores, 53,760 GByte of RAM, and 2.4PByte of data storage; it is one of the most powerful supercomputers in the world.
+COSMA-5 was installed in October 2012 as a hub of the UK national Distributed Research utilitising Advanced Computing (DiRAC) consortium.
+It includes 6720 2.6 GHz Intel Sandy Bridge Central processing unit (CPU) cores, 53,760 GB of RAM, and 2.4 PB of data storage, and is considered one of the most powerful supercomputers in the world.
 The ICC acts as one of the two main nodes of the international Virgo Consortium for cosmological supercomputer simulations.

 Outreach

 A founding goal of the ICC is to "stimulate young people to aspire to be the scientists of tomorrow".
 A full-time outreach officer is employed to develop teaching materials that draw upon current research and coordinate a programme of activities in schools across the North East of England.
-The ICC has been involved in a number of outreach events aimed at communicating science to the general public, notably: